Release notes

 For visitors:

-Adjusted: Text adjustments information pages
+Updated: Text adjustments to information pages

 Improved: Web Archive